 The Arbiter enforces this discipline.
 It doesn't just confirm good trades—it blocks bad ones.
 It turns your impulse to act into a system that filters for quality.

-When The Arbiter shows four stars aligned, trade with confidence.
+When The Arbiter shows 7/7 STRONG, trade with confidence.
 When the verdict splits, find something else to do.
 Read.
 Walk.
 Wait.
-The next four-star setup will come.
+The next high-conviction setup will come.

 And when it does, you'll have the capital to take it—because The Arbiter kept you out of the traps.